-When you're trying to get something out of the screen, it very often helps to rub both sides of the fabric at once, sometimes with damp rags, sometimes with a good paper towel or Kleenex.
+When you're trying to get something out of the screen, it very often helps to rub both sides of the fabric at once, sometimes with damp rags, sometimes using Kleenex wet with cleaner.
 For a stubborn spot, that intense focus on one little part of the mesh can be very effective.
 If it squeaks, you're doing the right thing.